VincenzoArceri/vincenzoarceri.github.io/index.md

 My main research interests include static program analysis, string analysis and verification (in particular for dynamic languages), abstract interpretation and, more in general, formal methods for security programs.

+<b>I am always looking for strong and motivated students to work with me on static program analysis and verification.
+Ping me if interested!</b>

 ## <a name="teaching"></a>Teaching
 <table>
   <tr>